-This way, you have a back-up plan if something rolls under the refrigerator or you receive a dud.
+This way, you have a backup plan if something rolls under the refrigerator or you receive a dud.
 We’ve all been waiting on Ozpost in this situation!

 Paper towels are indispensable tools for vapers.

-Not only do they provide a quick, easy way to wipe up e-liquid drips and spills, but they are also perfect for cleaning up leaky or flooded atomisers.
+They provide a quick, easy way to wipe up e-liquid drips and spills, but they are also perfect for cleaning up leaky or flooded atomisers.